Part 1·1.2·12 min read

 Covalent bonds are like data written to disk — persistent, high-energy to write and erase, stable across conditions.

-This is why proteins can act as switches, sensors, and regulators: their shape changes in response to non-covalent binding events, propagating information through the system without permanently altering the molecular structure.
+This is why can act as switches, sensors, and regulators: their shape changes in response to non-covalent binding events, propagating information through the system without permanently altering the molecular structure.

 ATP: The Energy Token

 ATP has three phosphate groups in a row.
 The bond between the second and third phosphate is high-energy.
 Hydrolyzing it (breaking it with water) releases ~30 kJ/mol and produces ADP (adenosine diphosphate).
-The cell then regenerates ATP from ADP using the energy from food oxidation.
+The then regenerates ATP from ADP using the energy from food oxidation.

 The Type System of Life